-In a move to broader cloud storage, Google has recently released a software program that lets you store an unlimited amount of photos and videos in your Google account.
-This will allow users to avoid the storage limitations of Google Drive without deleting hundreds or thousands of photos to do so.
+In a shift toward broader cloud storage, Google has released new software that lets you store an unlimited amount of photos and videos in your Google account.
+This change will help users avoid the storage limitations of Google Drive without deleting hundreds or thousands of photos to do so.

 Google Photos syncs across your devices so your photos are accessible on your computer, phone and tablet.
 All of the photos can be edited right in the application and Google also tags the photos without any work on your part.

 By typing in “dogs” into the search function, Google will bring up every photo you have taken with a dog; early reports suggest that the results are fairly accurate.